AS400JPLPC/nim_termcurs/README.md

   * funckey: BUTTON<br />
   * Currently does not control panel output overflows<br />
   * To use restore you must display a panel in a panel (must be included) same for the Menus<br />
-  * The framing of the labels or fields are relative to the panelv<br />
+  * The framing of the labels or fields are relative to the panel<br />
   * in a PANEL the function keys appear automatically and are included in the Buttons<br />

 <br />